pyepics/pyepics/doc/overview.rst

 The optional *wait* argument tells the function to wait until the processing completes.
-This can be useful for PVs which take significant time to complete, for example moving a physical motor.
+This can be useful for PVs which take significant time to complete, either because it causes a physical device (motor, valve, etc) to move or because it triggers a complex calculation or data processing sequence.
 The *timeout* argument gives the maximum time to wait, in seconds.
 The function will return after this (approximate) time even if the :func:`caput` has not completed.

 This function returns 1 on success, and a negative number if the timeout has been exceeded.